 25 Best U.S. Metros to Start a Small Business in High-Growth Sectors

 The more resources a small business owner has, the better chances they have to succeed.
-This is why the geographic location of where small businesses launch matters more than ever.
-Some U.S. cities and states are much more small-business-friendly than others.
+This is why, despite the overall shift to a remote-centric world, geographic location matters more than ever for a small business’s long-term success.

 3-5 Big Takeaways:

-• Small business owners may want to avoid the Northeast.
-Harrisburg, PA, was the only Northeastern metro area to rank in the top 25.
-New York City is known as a place where dreams come true, but they ranked 71st overall, partly because the area has the worst business tax climate in the nation.
+• Not in the Northeast, unless it’s in Harrisburg, PA.
+Only Harrisburg can claim itself as a Northeastern metro area to rank in our top 25.
+While New York City may be known as a place where dreams come true, for small businesses in high-growth sectors, the city ranked 71st overall — in part thanks to having the worst business tax climate in the nation.

 Best Metro Areas for Small Businesses in 2023